prisma/docs/content/02-understand-prisma/03-prisma-in-your-stack/01-rest.md

 ---
 title: 'REST'
-metaTitle: 'Build REST APIs with Prisma'
+metaTitle: 'Building REST APIs with Prisma'
 metaDescription: 'This page gives an overview of the most important things when building REST APIs with Prisma.
 It shows practical examples and the supported libraries.'
 ---